WOOT!

 Level of Difficulty: Moderate

-Description: This trip is intended for participants with gender identities who aren’t traditionally supported or reflected in outdoors spaces.
-This could include participants who are any of the following and more: women, non-binary, transgender, two-spirit, genderqueer, gender fluid, and or gender non-conforming.
-Gender is expansive and nuanced - you are welcome here!
-If you are seeking a safe, affirming, and empowering backpacking trip with folks who have similar gender identities, this space is for you!
-On this WOOT experience, you’ll spend six days backpacking in the North Cascades National Park.
-Expect to hike between 3 to 7 miles each day, with moderate elevation gain.
-The trail passes the refreshing waters of Rainbow Lake and McAlester Lake, not to mention plenty of mountain streams.
+Description: On this WOOT experience, you’ll spend six days backpacking in the North Cascades National Park.
+Expect to hike between 4 to 8 miles each day, with moderate elevation gain and one restful layover day where we don't change camps.
+The trail passes the refreshing waters of stunning alpine lakes, not to mention plenty of mountain streams.
 Highlights include scenic vistas and lush alpine meadows.
-Evenings are usually spent playing games, perfecting the art of backcountry cooking, and getting to know your fellow WOOT-ers.
+Evenings are usually spent playing games, watching the sunset over alpine vistas, perfecting the art of backcountry cooking, and getting to know your fellow WOOT-ers.

 Backpacking in an alpine field